mkumar-02/openg2p-self-service-portal/g2p_self_service_portal/readme/multi-language-support.md

 ## Functionality:

-1. My Programs: All Programs which are Submitted/Enrolled by logged user have shown
+1. All Programs: All Programs list is visible
 2. Search by program name is added
 3. Column wise sorting of my programs have added
-4. Program submission date, application id, received and pending payments particulars have added
+4. User can redirect to view his/her application form/apply for program page
+5. Pagination is added

 ## Conclusion:

-- Logged User related all programs list is displayed with payment particulars,search and sorting functionality added.
+All programs list is available with search and sorting functionality.
+User can redirect to apply/view page.